 I strongly believe that in the right situation JaVale will be a great defensive player.
 I was hoping the Wizards could morph into that situation, but at the trade deadline it was clear that he was the only player on the team that could be moved for anything valuable.
 It isn’t farfetched to think that JaVale could someday be a better player than Nene.
 However, that is entirely an uncertainty that appears unlikely to most.
 Nene is a sure thing when healthy, and the Wizards needed a sure thing.

-Topics: Javale Mcgee
+Tags: Javale Mcgee